 - Earn a second bachelor’s degree

-There are two types of second degrees: concurrent, or earned simultaneously with a first degree; and sequential, or earned subsequent to a first degree earned at IU Bloomington or elsewhere.
+There are two types of second degrees: concurrent (earned simultaneously with a first degree), and sequential (earned subsequent to a first degree earned at IU Bloomington or elsewhere.)
 The procedure you should follow depends on whether you are interested in pursuing a concurrent second degree or a sequential second degree in the College of Arts + Sciences*.

 Pursue a concurrent second degree